 For that reason, we believe that U.S. laws governing privacy and law enforcement access to data must be updated to address the realities of our connected world.
-The newly introduced International

-Communications Privacy Act (ICPA), H.R.
-3718, modernizes the U.S. approach to these challenges, while striking a delicate balance between citizens' inviolable privacy rights and the law enforcement community's imperatives for gathering evidence in support of legitimate criminal investigations.
-We appreciate that significant progress has been made on the legislation.
-This year's version of ICPA addresses concerns that had been raised last Congress.
-The legislation reinforces that U.S. law enforcement must attain a warrant for any electronic content for U.S. persons, settles uncertainty around obtaining such information for foreign nationals, and augments international rule of law by establishing a multilateral framework for processing law enforcement requests for communications.
+The newly introduced International Communications Privacy Act (ICPA) modernizes the U.S. approach to these challenges, while striking a delicate balance between citizens' inviolable privacy rights and the law enforcement community's imperatives for gathering evidence in support of legitimate criminal investigations.
+The legislation reinforces that U.S. law enforcement must obtain a warrant for any electronic content for U.S. persons, settles uncertainty around obtaining such information for foreign nationals, and augments international rule of law by establishing a multilateral framework for processing law enforcement requests for communications.

-Your legislation - and S. 1671, its bipartisan counterpart in the Senate sponsored by Senators Hatch, Coons, and Heller - is a valuable contribution to efforts to modernize our privacy laws to reflect current realities.
-The bipartisan, bicameral action shows that Congress understands the importance of resolving law enforcement access issues through changes to the statute.
+This legislation is a valuable contribution to efforts to modernize our privacy laws to reflect current realities.
 Reinforcing international cooperative approaches that respect privacy while supporting effective law enforcement are vital in sustaining our ability to compete globally and create jobs in the United States.
 For that reason, we look forward to working with you and your colleagues in Congress to pass ICPA as soon as possible.